 [19:33] Special Opportunities Outside of Clinical Medicine

-Maninder doesn't see a lot of opportunities outside of clinical medicine but there's teaching on one hand.
+Maninder doesn’t see a lot of opportunities outside of clinical medicine but there is teaching.

 But if you wanted to go into the industry, Maninder admits all the big stuff is coming out.
 The big thing right now is the percutaneous valves they’re doing. it’s probably the only research going on relating to valves.
 There’s a lot of percutaneous devices coming out for patients with atrial fibrillation.
 And a lot of things coming out related to assit devices for patients with heart failure.
 That said, the industry is booming as more and more procedures are getting available and people are getting well.